Agenda

 Bridging Academia and Industry: Fostering Skills and Innovation in Industrial Biotechnology.

-This workshop session will explore the pivotal role colleges can play in driving innovation within the industrial biotechnology sector.
+This session will explore the pivotal role colleges can play in driving innovation within the industrial biotechnology sector.
 This session will delve into strategies for fostering collaboration between colleges and biotech companies, highlighting successful case studies and best practices.
 Participants will learn about:

 Leveraging academic resources and expertise to solve real-world biotech challenges